StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/export-a-case-to-misp.md

 Only observables marked as IOCs will be exported in the case.
 Once exported to MISP, any updates to the case IOCs is automatically synchronized with MISP, requiring no manual intervention.

+!!! info "Requirements"
+    The MISP server you want to share your case with must be [configured with either the *Import and export* or *Export only* purpose](../../../administration/misp-integration/connect-a-misp-server.md).

 !!! warning "MISP actions required"
     The event created in MISP is not published by default.
 You must review it and update its status in MISP to publish it.